julpod/filter-collections/README.md

 });
 ```
 **template**: (optional) a valid template name where to attach package helpers.
 If not specified, you are still capable of using package methods manually.

+**name**: (optional) setting a name to a Filter Collection instance, let you have multiple instances of Filters sharing the same Collection.
+If it's specified, the same value should be used on Filter Collection`s publisher methods.

 Then in your html you will have available **fcResults** helper to iterate for: